I delivered customer-facing features for a major product release in collaboration with a senior interaction designer.

-The IP/MPLS Simulation web app is a sandbox that network engineers can use to import a version of their IP network, play around with network configurations and simulate what-if scenarios.
+The IP/MPLS Simulation web app is a sandbox that network engineers can use to import a version of their network, play around with configurations and simulate what-if scenarios to guide contingencies and optimizations.

 I designed the Worst Case Failure Scenarios tool for IP/MPLS Simulation, which allows engineers to choose any number of objects in their network and generate scenarios to see the consequences of that object failing.